ayushraaaj/scaleup/API.md

 **Errors:**

+- `400` — You have already reviewed this session
+- `400` — Reviews can only be submitted after a completed session
+- `400` — Rating and review is not available after 7 days of session
 - `404` — Booking not found
-- `403` — Not authorized to review this booking
-- `409` — Review already exists for this booking
+- `404` — Session not found
-- `422` — Review window expired (7 days)
+- `422` — Validation failed

 ---